Multi-RoI Human Mesh Recovery with Camera Consistency and Contrastive Losses: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper digs into the relation among different crops of the same person in an image for human mesh recovery.
-With the multiple cropped images via different cropping centers and scales, we are able to provide three strategies to extract discriminative features and estimate reliable camera parameters, thanks to the additional visual information provided by the multiple inputs.
-Specifically, we have exploited the using of contrastive learning, relative-position-relation guided feature fusion, and camera-consistency loss to take advantage of the information in multiple inputs as much as possible.
-We validate the effectiveness of each proposed component using abundant experiments and prove our method has better regression accuracy than current SOTA approaches on popular benchmarks and datasets.
+This paper digs into the relation among different RoIs of the same person in an image for human mesh recovery.
+With the multiple RoIs indicated by different boundingboxes, we are able to design a multi-RoI fusion network to estimate reliable camera parameters, thanks to the additional visual information and pairwise relation provided by the multiple inputs.
+Specifically, we have exploited using relative-position-relation guided feature fusion, camera consistency loss and contrastive loss to take advantage of the information in multiple inputs as much as possible.
+We validate the effectiveness of each proposed component using experiments and prove our method has better regression accuracy than current SOTA approaches on popular benchmarks and datasets.
 In the future, it is valuable to investigate whether the proposed strategies are effective in multi-view or video-based HMR.